Skip to content

 Common Questions

-Usually not — most policies treat long-term moisture damage as maintenance, not a covered loss.
-Sudden water events (a pipe burst, storm impact) may be covered.
-We document conditions clearly so you can have an informed conversation with your carrier.
+Usually not.
+Most policies treat long-term moisture damage as a maintenance issue rather than a covered loss, though a sudden event like a pipe burst or storm impact may qualify.
+We document conditions clearly so you can have an informed conversation with your carrier, but we don't promise coverage we can't control.

 Free Estimate